Automated Lay Language Summarization of Biomedical Scientific Reviews

 This dataset is the first corpus developed to facilitate development of methods to improve document-level understandability of biomedical narratives for the general public, and covering a broad range healthcare topics.
 The closest parallel in the literature may be the manually annotated dataset, MSD, which was developed recently to improve bi-directional communication between clinicians and patients \cite{cao2020expertise}.
-MSD mainly focused on communication of clinical topics at the sentence level, and approached the problem by applying text style transfer and text simplification algorithms.
+MSD is focused on communication of clinical topics at the sentence level, and the accompanying work approached the problem using text style transfer and simplification algorithms.
 However, constraining the task to sentence level prohibits methods from considering the broader context in which a sentence occurs.
-While the summarization community does provide various corpora \cite{allahyari2017text} for document-level summarization tasks, the current resources for biomedical scientific domain are limited \cite{Moradi2019TextSI}.
-Furthermore, the proposed plain language summarization task imposes additional challenges, such as terminology explanation and sentence structure simplification, that are not required for general domain summarization.
-We analyzed five typical transformation phenomena in Table \ref{transformation_case_study}.
-The goal of our work is to meet the urgent need for a dataset to support research into the task of generating biomedical summaries of professional literature that are comprehensible to the lay public.
+While the text summarization community has developed various corpora \cite{allahyari2017text} for document-level summarization tasks, current resources for the biomedical scientific domain are limited \cite{Moradi2019TextSI}.
+Furthermore, the proposed plain language summarization task imposes additional challenges, such as terminology explanation and sentence structure simplification, that are not required for general domain summarization (see Table \ref{transformation_case_study} for an analysis of five additional task components).
+One important goal of our work is to meet the need for a dataset to support research into the task of generating summaries of biomedical professional literature that are comprehensible to the lay public.

 To approach this task, we implemented several state-of-the art extractive and abstractive summarization models and evaluated them on the collected CDSR dataset.
-We also applied intermediate pre-training on the best abstractive model.
-On account of the limited size of our dataset, we evaluated the utility of pre-training that model on CNN/DM \cite{nallapati2016abstractive}, a much larger general domain summarization dataset.
-To provide the model with more biomedical domain-specific language, we pre-trained it on an unlabeled biomedical corpus of 300K abstracts from the PubMed database.
-Standard metrics of summarization and readability are adopted to evaluate the models' performance automatically.
-In addition, we used ratings of human evaluators to assess the generated summaries from multiple perspectives.
-The results show that the best model is able to generate lay language summaries with promising quality and readability.
+On account of the limited size of this dataset, we also applied intermediate pre-training (both out-of-domain on-task, and in-domain off-task) to the best abstractive model.
+We evaluated the utility of pre-training this model on CNN/DM \cite{nallapati2016abstractive}, a much larger general domain summarization dataset.
+To provide the model with more domain-specific biomedical language, we pre-trained it on an unlabeled biomedical corpus of 300K abstracts from the PubMed database.